dannycab/dannycab.github.io/_projects/math_in_physics.md

 ---
 layout: page
 title: Student's use of mathematics in physics
-description: Understanding the role of mathematics in upper-level undergraduate physics education, and how students use mathematics in physics.
+description: Understanding the role of mathematics in upper-level undergraduate physics education, and investigating how students use mathematics to learn and do physics.
 importance: 2
 archived: true
 img: ../assets/img/media/projects/math_in_phys.png